 Platinum Weddings Turkey offer stress-free, bespoke wedding planning,

-organising flawless day that is perfect suited to you.
+organising a flawless day that is perfectly suited to you.
 From sunset cruises for the bride and groom for after the wedding, to organizing themed surprises such as 007 style entrances, we can add personal touches to create your dream wedding, leaving you with memories that will last a lifetime.
-Explore our wedding galley to see what we have put together for some of our most recent customers
+Explore our wedding gallery to see what we have created for some of our most recent customers

 Altinkum is located in the Aydin Province, approximately a 90 minute drive from the resort of Bodrum.
 With its golden sandy beaches and its bustling promenade, Altinkum attracts visitors from all over the world, creating a vibrant yet relaxed atmosphere.
 The resort is made up of three beaches, the first, a long sandy stretch perfect for water sports and sunbathing, the second, just to the east with a similar feel and the third to the west next to Didim Marina, a new development with plenty of café bars and restaurants.